-First, don’t worry.
-Burnout is unlikely to become your permanent state of being, and it does not have to remain your new normal moving forward.
+Burnout is solve-able.
 However, that doesn’t mean you can ignore it until it resolves on its own.
-It’s actually incredibly important to care for yourself when you burn out, to ensure that you do recover and move through it.
+Especially when dealing with pandemic burnout, when you can’t change the circumstances, it’s incredibly important to care for yourself, ensuring that you do recover and move through it.

 Burnout is caused by prolonged and layered stress in most cases, which can take many forms.
 Healthcare workers are at a particularly high risk for pandemic burnout, as are teachers and retail workers.
 For every personal risk, sacrifice, and workplace stressor, we become more vulnerable to burnout.
 All of the above professions are particularly prone to burnout-amplifying layers of stress.

 Though some may be more vulnerable to layered stressors than others, no one is immune.
 Burnout can affect anyone, so don’t gaslight yourself to believe that you “aren’t doing enough to burn out.”
 Even if we consider ourselves relatively unaffected by the pandemic, we’ve been subjected to all kinds of uncertainty, as well as the stress and pain of those around us, to an extent we’ve never seen before.

 Stress, as we know, has a myriad of effects on both the mind and the body, and it can come from sources totally unique to each of our lives.
 Letting multiple stressors go unaddressed is a sure recipe for burnout, so it’s worth seriously addressing the layers in your life.